syncfusion-content/ej2-angular-docs/ej2-angular/pdfviewer/how-to/custom-stamp.md

 ---
 layout: post
 title: Add the custom stamp based on the free text bounds | Syncfusion
-Description: Learn how to add the custom stamp based on the free text bounds in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
+description: Learn how to add the custom stamp based on the free text bounds in Syncfusion Angular Pdfviewer component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Add the custom stamp based on the free text bounds
 documentation: ug